DBinvent/yaxaha/README.md

 cargo install cargo-make
 ```

+Get the yaxaha versino from dbinvent.com and unpack to current directory.

 Run the cluster with postgres and ytserver.
 The postgres binary use from system installed.
 The postgres DB use one at cluster/nodeX folder.